-The successful candidates will have an excellent Master’s degree in Theology or in the Study of Religion or other Field which includes studies germane to the advertised studentship, or will have completed all the elements of such a degree by September 2018.
-They will be expected to have made an application for doctoral study in the Oxford Faculty of Theology and Religion and Lady Margaret Hall by Friday, 19 January 2018 and to have met the usual criteria for acceptance.
+The successful candidate will have an excellent Master’s degree in Theology or the History of Art or other Field which includes studies germane to the advertised studentship, or will have completed all the elements of such a degree by September 2019.
+He/She will be expected to have made an application for doctoral study in the Oxford Faculty of Theology and Religion and Blackfriars Hall by Friday 11 January 2019 and to have met the usual criteria for acceptance.

-Candidates should list Lady Margaret Hall as their preferred college when applying.
+Candidates should list Blackfriars Hall as their preferred college when applying.